-These programs can be tailored to address the specific performance requirements of any organization.
-This flexibility enables learners to leave with the relevant tools and skills that are ready for immediate implementation in their workplace.
+WATMEC’s corporate learning programs have the ability to be custom-tailored to address the specific performance requirements of any organization.
+This flexibility enables learners to leave with relevant tools and skills that are ready for immediate implementation within their workplace.

-WATMEC facilitators provide “real world” materials directly related to learners and their unique business challenges.
-And this leads to tangible business benefits.
+WATMEC facilitators provide “real world” materials directly related to learners, for tangible business benefits.

 This program explains what lean engineering and lean product design are and how these techniques can be used to help reduce manufacturing costs, improve product quality and speed to market for new products, ensure effective and efficient management of engineering changes plus: